Pitcairn Islands: Population decline

-The Pitcairn government's attempts to attract migrants have been unsuccessful.
-Since 2013, some 700 make inquiries each year, but so far, not a single formal settlement application has been received.
-The migrants are prohibited from taking local jobs or claiming benefits for a certain length of time, even those with children.
+The Pitcairn government's attempts to attract migrants have met with some success.
+Since 2015 settlement applications were approved for 8 persons, 3 of whom are living on Pitcairn.
 The migrants are expected to have at least NZ$30,000 per person in savings and are expected to build their own house at average cost of NZ$140,000.
 It is also possible to bring off-island builders at an additional cost of between NZ$23,000 and NZ$28,000.
 The average annual cost of living on the island is NZ$9,464.
 There is, however, no assurance of the migrant's right to remain on Pitcairn; after their first two years, the council must review and reapprove the migrant's status.
-The migrants are also required to take part in the unpaid public work to keep the island in order such as maintaining the island's numerous roads and paths, building roads, navigating the island longboats, and cleaning public toilets.
-There are also restrictions on bringing children under the age of 16 to the island.

 Freight from Tauranga to Pitcairn on the MV Claymore II (Pitcairn Island's dedicated passenger and cargo ship chartered by the Pitcairn government) is charged at NZ$350/m3 for Pitcairners and NZ$1,000/m3 for all other freight.
-Additionally, Pitcairners are charged NZ$3,000 for a one-way trip; others are charged NZ$5,000.
+Additionally, Pitcairners are charged NZ$500 for a one-way trip; others are charged NZ$5,000.

 In 2014, the government's Pitcairn Islands Economic Report stated that "[no one] will migrate to Pitcairn Islands for economic reasons as there are limited government jobs, a lack of private sector employment, as well as considerable competition for the tourism dollar."
 The Pitcairners take turns to accommodate those few tourists who occasionally visit the island.

-As the island remains a British Overseas Territory, the British government will at some stage be required to make a decision about the island's future.
+As the island remains a British Overseas Territory, the British government may at some stage be required to make a decision about the island's future.